FireflyMigration/firefly-doc/10-Developer-Guide/27-Web-Templates/01-Simple-Request.md

 ﻿# Simple Web Request

+1) Open Visual Studio as Administrator
-1) In Northwind project, create a new BussinessProcess UIController named "WebDemo"
+2) In Northwind project, create a new BussinessProcess UIController named "WebDemo"
-2) Add the following to the class:
+3) Add the following to the class:

 ```csdiff
 namespace Northwind